Zhaohq96/Deep_Catalog/README.md

 #### Basic information about simulations
 In the following examples, we simulated Yoruba (YRI) populations using the three-population out-of-Africa demographic model (OutOfAfrica_3G09).
 The simulations focus on chromosome 1, applying the YRI-specific recombination map from pyrho (PyrhoYRI_GRCh38).
 The simulated genome spans 1,000,000 base pairs, ranging from position 0 to 1,000,000.
 Each population consists of 64 individuals.
 For selection dataset, a selective sweep introduced at the center of each simulation.
 From the center of each simulation, 128 SNPs were extracted and converted into images to serve as input data for RAiSD-AI.

-#### Example1: Generate the training datasets and train the deep learning model (Mode 0)
+#### Example1: Generating a binary classifier to identify selective sweeps (Mode 0)
 ```
 bash sr-toolchain.sh -m 0 -a 10 -o Mode0 -N Mode0 -n 20 -d OutOfAfrica_3G09 -g PyrhoYRI_GRCh38 -p YRI -l 0 -r 1000000 -c chr1 -s 64 -W 128 -b 1 -T 0 -e 10
 ```
 This command is to generate 20 aforementioned simulations for each class (neutrality and sweep) and then train a CNN model.

-#### Example2: Generate the testing datasets for classfication and test on an existing trained model (Mode 1)
+#### Example2: Performing classification using a trained model  (Mode 1)
 ```
 bash sr-toolchain.sh -m 1 -a 10 -o Mode1 -N Mode1 -n 5 -d OutOfAfrica_3G09 -g PyrhoYRI_GRCh38 -p YRI -l 0 -r 1000000 -c chr1 -s 64 -W 128 -b 1 -T 0 -i RAiSD_Model.Mode0Model
 ```
-This command generates 5 simulations per class for classification based on the CNN model from __Example1__.
+This command generates 5 simulations per class for classification using the CNN model from __Example1__.

-#### Example3: Generate the testing datasets for scanning and test on an existing trained model (Mode 2)
+#### Example3: Utilizing a trained model to scan the simulation (Mode 2)
 ```
 bash sr-toolchain.sh -m 2 -a 10 -o Mode1 -N Mode1 -n 1 -d OutOfAfrica_3G09 -g PyrhoYRI_GRCh38 -p YRI -l 0 -r 1000000 -c chr1 -s 64 -W 128 -b 1 -T 0 -i RAiSD_Model.Mode0Model -L 500000
 ```
-This command is to generate 1 simulation of YRI population with the demographic model of three population out-of-Africa (OutOfAfrica_3G09) under a selective sweep and the population has 64 individuals.
-The simulation is of chromosome 1 with pyrho population-specific map for YRI (PyrhoYRI_GRCh38) and the length of simulated genome is 1000000 with the left boundary of 0 and the right boundary of 1000000.
-There are 10 genomic windows with 128 SNPs extracted and converted into images for scanning based on the model generated from the first quick command.
+This command is to generate a simulation with a selective sweep for scanning using the CNN model from __Example1__.

-#### Example4: Generate the datasets, train and test the deep learning model (Mode 3)
+#### Example4: Generating a binary classifier for detecting selective sweeps and performing classification (Mode 3)
 ```
 bash sr-toolchain.sh -m 3 -a 10 -o Mode3 -N Mode3 -n 20 -d OutOfAfrica_3G09 -g PyrhoYRI_GRCh38 -p YRI -l 0 -r 1000000 -c chr1 -s 64 -W 128 -b 1 -T 0 -e 10
 ```
-This command is to generate 20 simulations of YRI population with the demographic model of three population out-of-Africa (OutOfAfrica_3G09) per class (neutral regions and selective sweeps) and each population has 64 individuals for CNN training, while 2 simulatons per class are generated for testing.
-The simulations are of chromosome 1 with pyrho population-specific map for YRI (PyrhoYRI_GRCh38) and the length of simulated genome is 1000000 with the left boundary of 0 and the right boundary of 1000000.
-There are 128 SNPs then extracted from the center and converted into images for CNN training and testing.
+This command is to generate 20 simulations per class for CNN training and 2 simulations per class for classification.

-#### Example5: Generate the training datasets and train the deep learning model (Mode 4)
+#### Example5: Generating a binary classifier for detecting selective sweeps and performing scanning (Mode 4)
 ```
 bash sr-toolchain.sh -m 4 -a 10 -o Mode4 -N Mode4 -n 20 -d OutOfAfrica_3G09 -g PyrhoYRI_GRCh38 -p YRI -l 0 -r 1000000 -c chr1 -s 64 -W 128 -b 1 -T 0 -e 10 -L 500000
 ```
-This command is to generate 20 simulations of YRI population with the demographic model of three population out-of-Africa (OutOfAfrica_3G09) per class (neutral regions and selective sweeps) and each population has 64 individuals for CNN training, while one simulation (a selective sweep) is generated for scanning.
-The simulations are of chromosome 1 with pyrho population-specific map for YRI (PyrhoYRI_GRCh38) and the length of simulated genome is 1000000 with the left boundary of 0 and the right boundary of 1000000.
-There are 128 SNPs then extracted from the center and converted into images for CNN training.
-For the simulation to be scanned, there are 10 genomic windows with 128 SNPs extracted and converted into images for scanning.
+This command generates 20 simulations per class for CNN training and scans a simulation with a selective sweep using the trained model.

 ## Enviromental Setup
 Deep_Catalog requires stdpopsim and RAiSD-AI for data and model generations.
 According to our many failed experiences, we recommend to use Anaconda for building a virtual environment to avoid package dependencies.
 The installation of Anaconda can be found via https://www.anaconda.com/